 Words By Ashley Wright, Photos By Jeff Martin

 Gordy’s Pickle Jar owners Sarah Gordon and Sheila Fain live with their adorable dog James in a sunny, modern row house a few blocks from the bustling U Street Corridor.
 On the day we arrive they’re doing invoices for Gordy’s Pickle Jar, their pickling business.
 As we come up the stairs, the large living room table as we come up the stairs.
 The women greet us breathlessly, having just won a bout with the uncooperative printer.
 They lead us a few steps to the left into their cozy, appropriately green, kitchen.

-Like most families, their fridge is covered in memorabilia: Hong Kong, Lake Tahoe, Tuscany, and various Californian locales have their own magnets.
-Colorful ribbons from Sarah’s marathons and races move gently in the breeze from the open window.
-James’ stately diploma from puppy kindergarten hangs prominently on the side of the fridge.
-They joke that the whole fridge is an homage to their life before the pickle business, which keeps them both frenetically busy and tied to D.C. for the majority of the year.
+Like most families, their fridge is covered in memorabilia: Hong Kong, Lake Tahoe, Tuscany, and various Californian locales have their own dedicated magnets.
+Colorful ribbons from Sarah’s marathons ripple gently in the breeze from the open window, and James’ stately diploma from puppy kindergarten hangs prominently on the side of the fridge.
+They joke that the whole appliance is an homage to their life before the pickle business, a venture that both keeps them frenetically busy and tied to D.C. for the majority of the year.

 As the door to the fridge opens, we get to the good stuff.
-(And there is a lot of good stuff in their fridge.)
+(And there’s a lot of good stuff.)
 “We try to support local businesses and source locally as much as possible,” says Sheila.
 From what I can see they’re doing quite well: Local dairy Trickling Springs Creamery is represented by milk in the door and yogurt in the fridge; various fresh veggies from Virginia’s Tree & Leaf Farm and Maryland’s Next Step Produce are in the crisper.
-There’s Allegheny Chevre from Maryland’s Firefly Farms, Maryland-based La Pasta goat cheese ravioli, The Pretzel Bar from Virginia-based Zoe’s Chocolate Co., pear butter from Pennsylvania’s Toigo Orchards, absolutely breathtaking mushrooms from Maryland’s North Cove Mushrooms.
+There’s Allegheny Chevre from Maryland’s Firefly Farms, Maryland-based La Pasta goat cheese ravioli, The Pretzel Bar from Virginia-based Zoe’s Chocolate Co., pear butter from Pennsylvania’s Toigo Orchards, and absolutely breathtaking mushrooms from Maryland’s North Cove Mushrooms.